mainmatter/playbook/process/README.md

   been ruled out and why
 * include reproduction steps if the issue describes a bug; ideally those are visualized with a screen recording or other media
-* a list of concrete requirements that must be met in order to complete the issue; in order to prepare this list, the iteration lead might need to synchronize with a team member more familiar with a particular part of the code base or feature
+* detail concrete requirements that must be met in order to complete the issue; in order to prepare this list, the iteration lead might need to synchronize with a team member more familiar with a particular part of the code base or feature